Update June 2021

 Here is what you need to take a dog to Guatemala.
 No matter if you are flying or driving into Guatemala, the government requires 3 things:

-- your pet is being treated for prevention of external and internal parasites
+- Confirmation the dog/cat is being treated for prevention of external and internal parasites

 Note: You do not need a “Pet Passport” – this is not part of Guatemala’s official requirements.